Table of contents

 Hiring with cultural fit in mind

-Here’s how to hire with culture fit in mind — without sacrificing inclusion or falling into the “just like me” trap.
+Here’s how to hire with culture fit in mind, without sacrificing inclusion or falling into the “just like me” trap:

-1. Write accurate job descriptions
+1. Write clear job descriptions

 2. Ask the right interview questions